bigcommerce/bigcommerce-api-php/README.md

 Installation
 ------------

-Download the required PHP code for the BigCommerce REST API client and copy it to your PHP include path, or use the following command to install the package directly (note: you may need to use sudo):
+Download the required PHP code for the Bigcommerce REST API client and copy it to your PHP include path, or use the following command to install the package directly (note: you may need to use sudo):

 ```
  $ pear channel-discover bigcommerce.github.com/bigcommerce-api-php
- $ pear install bigcommerce/BigCommerce_Api-beta
+ $ pear install bigcommerce/Bigcommerce_Api-beta
 ```

 Configuration